English Defence League: Nationalism, anti-immigrationism, and views on race and sexuality

-The EDL is nationalist, or ultra-nationalist, and its members regard themselves as patriots.
-Some academics argued it is ethnic nationalist, although Pilkington stressed that despite their nativist sentiment, most members' sense of English pride was distinct from the "white pride" of fascists.
-Its members' understandings of "Englishness" are nevertheless ambiguous and ill-defined; the only thing they agree upon about the English way of life is that Muslims fundamentally reject it.
-The EDL presents English identity as something that is under threat, and its views are reflected in chants like "we want our country back".
-Its nationalism is foregrounded in its nomenclature and symbols, which regularly include the cross of St George.
-Such imagery evokes the symbolism of the medieval Crusades; its Latin motto, "in hoc signo vinces", was that of the first Christian Roman Emperor, Constantine.
+The EDL was nationalist, or ultra-nationalist, and its members regarded themselves as patriots.
+Some academics argued the group was ethnic nationalist, although Pilkington stressed that despite their nativist sentiment, most members' sense of English pride was distinct from the "white pride" of fascists, and Meadowcoft and Morrow observed that it was not biologically racist.
+Its members' understandings of "Englishness" were nevertheless ambiguous and ill-defined; the only thing they agreed upon about the English way of life was that Muslims fundamentally reject it.
+The EDL presented English identity as something under threat, views reflected in chants like "we want our country back".
+Its nationalism was foregrounded in its nomenclature and symbolism, which regularly included the cross of St George.
+Such imagery evoked the symbolism of the medieval Crusades; the group's Latin motto, "in hoc signo vinces", was that of the first Christian Roman Emperor, Constantine.

-Alessio and Meredith thought the EDL is anti-immigrant, and anti-migrant sentiment is common among EDL members.
-They see immigration as detrimental to the white British, socially divisive, and fundamentally changing the nature of England.
-EDL members see migrants as economic competition, outcompeting white British workers for jobs by working for less than the legal minimum wage.
-At the same time, they often express sympathy for migrants as individuals seeking a better life, and typically distinguish between "good" migrants who worked hard and paid taxes and "bad" migrants who live off the welfare state.
+Alessio and Meredith thought the EDL was anti-immigrant, and anti-migrant sentiment was common among EDL members.
+Its members saw immigration as being detrimental to the white British, believing that it fundamentally changed the nature of England, contributed to social division, and resulted in economic competition, with migrants outcompeting white Britons by working for less than the legal minimum wage.
+At the same time, EDL members often expressed sympathy for migrants as individuals seeking a better life, and typically distinguished between "good" migrants who worked hard and paid taxes and "bad" migrants who live off the welfare state.